drpandacat/JumpLib/README.md

 ```lua
 require("scripts.lib.jumplib").Init()
 ```
-You are now able to access anything from the `JumpLib` global
+You are now able to access anything from the `JumpLib` global!